kennethmleo/Medical-Insurance-Cost-Prediction/README.md

 # Medical Insurance Cost Prediction

-## Overview
+## Problem Description

-This project aims to predict medical insurance costs using machine learning algorithms.
-The prediction model takes into account various factors such as age, BMI, smoking status, and other relevant parameters to estimate insurance costs.
+This project predicts an individual's expected monthly medical insurance premium based on demographic, lifestyle, and health information.

+The goal is to assist insurance companies in estimating fair premium rates and help customers understand cost factors.
+The model leverages both demographic and medical features such as age, BMI, income, smoking habits, and health conditions.

 ## Features